smxi/inxi/README.txt

 README for development branch of inxi Perl version: pinxi
 ====================================================================
 FILE:    README.txt
-VERSION: 2.4
+VERSION: 2.5
-DATE:    2018-02-12
+DATE:    2018-02-16

-NOTE: While the real program name will never change, for the sake of clarity, I will refer to the inxi-Perl dev branch inxi as pinxi, and bash/gawk master branch inxi as binxi in the following.
+NOTE: While the real program name will never change, for the sake of clarity, I will refer to the inxi-perl dev branch inxi as pinxi, and bash/gawk master branch inxi as binxi in the following.

 During development, so I can more easily test changes, the name is